 Christopher Palmer.
 The film did not do well in the theaters, which probably

-attributed to so fact that despite being a digital recording, The Wicked
+attributed to the fact that despite being a digital recording, The Wicked

-Lady soundtrack has never officially been reissued on compact disc.
+Lady soundtrack was never officially reissued on compact disc until 2013!

-In fact, it remains the only Genesis solo project never to be re-released on
+In fact, it was the last Genesis solo project to be re-released on the

 In October 1970, the

 band released their second album, Trespass.
 The band had managed to

 quickly fill the constantly revolving drummer’s seat with child actor and

 percussionist, Phil Collins.
 Collins had come to Genesis from the group

 Flaming Youth, and quickly impressed Gabriel, Banks, and Rutherford with his